Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 Jim Henson's Emmet Otter's Jug-Band Christmas first graced television screens on December 4, 1977, in Canada on the CBC.
 It took a year for it to air on U.S. televisions, premiering on HBO on December 17, 1978.
 At that time, the premium cable channel had approximately 1.5 million subscribers across the country, which meant the special had a very limited audience.
 While repeated on HBO, it wouldn't get a more mainstream airing until December 1980 when ABC got the rights to broadcast a slightly edited version with Kermit the Frog's narration throughout.

-The story was itself an adaptation of the illustrated storybook, Emmet Otter's Jug-Band Christmas, written by Russell and illustrated by Lillian in 1971.
+The story itself is an adaptation of the illustrated storybook, Emmet Otter's Jug-Band Christmas, written by Russell and illustrated by Lillian in 1971.
 It — and Henson's adaptation — tell the tale of young Emmet Otter and Ma Otter of Frogtown Hollow.
 They live a financially strained life since Pa Otter passed away, washing clothes and doing odd jobs to stay afloat, but they thrive on the simple pleasures of sliding down fresh ice slides or singing songs together by the fire.
 But when they each hear of a local talent show offering a $50 prize to the winner, they separately scheme to enter so they can win the money to buy presents for the other.

 For the project, Henson brought over a relatively small band of his Muppeteers, including Frank Oz, Jerry Nelson, Dave Goelz, Richard Hunt, Eren Ozker, and various technicians, including special effects whiz Faz Fazakas, to bring the special to life.
 While the story was sweet and gentle, Henson wanted the techniques and scope of the visuals to be groundbreaking and assist the storytelling in subtle but impressive ways.
 The special was also an unofficial audition for singer/songwriter Paul Williams, who wrote all of the film's original songs and the score.
-The success of this project led to his hiring by Henson to score and write the songs for The Muppet Movie.
+The success of this project led to Henson hiring him to score and write the songs for The Muppet Movie.

 Henson and the Muppets had been part of Sesame Street since 1969.
 In 1976, The Muppet Show was commissioned by Sir Lew Grade for ATV to be produced in the United Kingdom, and the whole troupe moved to the U.K. to produce the weekly series.